Launch in new window

 Thu 10 Apr 2025

 The government released its second quarterly action plan for 2025 this week, outlining their targets across a range of sectors.
 Included in the plan is legislation around free speech at universities.
 When pitching this legislation previously, ACT leader David Seymour said the change would protect academics and individual freedom of speech, while disallowing universities from deplatforming speakers with controversial or offensive views.
-Seymour sez the bill will ensure universities remain neutral on non-operational issues.
+Seymour says the bill will ensure universities remain neutral on non-operational issues.

 The action plan was joined by the new 2025 defence capability plan, which includes 9 billion dollars of new funding for the defence sector.
 Included in this 9 billion is 450 million dollars for killer drones, a first for New Zealand’s defence force.